McRaeAlex/McRaeAlex.github.io/_posts/2019-10-23-Understanding-the-&-operator-elixir.md

 end
 ```

-How does elixir know which function (func/0 or func/1) func is refering to in other_func?
+How does elixir know which function (func/0 or func/1) func is referring to in other_func?
 You can't without some analysis of the code, which takes time and slows down elixir.
 The solution is to help elixir a bit.

 ```elixir
 defmodule Something do